oroinc/documentation/dev_guide/emails/sending_emails.rst

 Creating an E-Mail
 ------------------

-An e-mail that is created and sent by the OroPlatform is centered around the :class:`Oro\\Bundle\\EmailBundle\\Form\\Model\\Email` model class which reflects all the properties of an e-mail.
+An e-mail that is created and sent by OroPlatform is centered around the :class:`Oro\\Bundle\\EmailBundle\\Form\\Model\\Email` model class which reflects all the properties of an e-mail.